Breeding Healthy Pet Rats

 Rats should always have access to clean water.
 Since water bowls often get full of bedding, food, and waste, it is best to serve it in a water bottle with a sipper tube.
 Rats need 10 milliliters of water every day for every 100 grams of body weight.

-Pet rats are prone to several health problems like being overweight, getting hurt (usually from being bitten), having teeth that don't fit together (malocclusion), parasites, and respiratory tract infections.
+Rats can have health problems and a vet fund to cover expenses is suggested.
+Common health issues are being overweight, getting hurt (usually from being bitten), having teeth that don't fit together (malocclusion), parasites, and respiratory tract infections.
 Rat illness can be caused by mycoplasmas, and a wide range of other bacteria and viruses.
 Respiratory infection can become long-lasting or come back, and it usually needs to be treated with antibiotics.